Osspial/rfcs/text/0000-lang-level-licenses.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+## Why is this built into the language?

+It's entirely valid to ask, "why are we making this a compiler feature instead of a toolchain feature?".
+It's not immediately clear that that's the best option; license information is admittedly metadata and you can reasonably argue that this process should be entirely handled by Cargo and related tools.
+This RFC involves the compiler for two reasons:

+- `#![no_std]` is a language-level attribute, not a Cargo-level attribute.
+There needs to be *some* process for determining whether or not `libstd`'s licenses should be included, and Cargo is currently unable to derive this information.
+- The `licenses` macro cannot exist without rustc's involvement.
+If this were a Cargo-level process, it'd still be possible to embed license information into the crate with build scripts, but that's significantly more finnicky and less easy-to-use than a language-level macro.

+Given those points, this RFC decides that it would be easiest to include license processing in the compiler as well as in the Cargo infrastructure.
+It's worth noting that Cargo may eventually be able to manage `std` - the [`cargo-std-aware` WG](https://github.com/rust-lang/wg-cargo-std-aware) is making progress on that front - but that work will likely take years to complete and this RFC is written for the language as it exists today.

+## Alternatives

 - Let the community manage this, and provide a stable way to access the licenses implicitly used by the standard libraries.
 - Standardize `Cargo.toml` fields for specifying all necessary license information, and let third-party crates handle compiling that information into a usable form.
 - Instead of having `licenses!()` return a structure, we could have the macro return a rendered license string.
 - Instead of specifying dependency licenses in the top level of the build tree, we could have each crate pass the license information the crate is responsible for into `rustc` and include it in the generated `rlib`.
 This might actually be the better solution, but I'm not including it as the primary solution in this draft because it's unclear to me how this would interact with `dylib`s and `cdylib`s.
 Worth discussing more thoroughly.
+- Instead of passing license information via a command-line argument, we could pass it via an environment variable.

 # Prior art
 [prior-art]: #prior-art